 Asana allows you to automate everyday tasks that consume countless hours of your team every month.
 It helps you free up that time by automating recurring tasks enabling you and your team to focus on the other critical business tasks that need your input.

 Asana’s automation engine comes with different automation rules and triggers.

-Using its capabilities, you can automate things such as assigning tasks to a resource, setting due dates, move tasks between projects, hand off work to other teammates, submit projects, etc.
+Using its capabilities, you can automate things such as assigning tasks to a resource, setting due dates, moving tasks between projects, handing off work to other teammates, submitting projects, etc.

 You can also create custom automation rules for unique tasks that follow a set pattern.